richlamdev/tf-syslog-ng/README.md

 # tf-syslog-ng
 Terraform AWS syslog-ng testing

-This was created in a hurry for some basic testing.
+The Terraform was created in a hurry for some basic testing.

+Ansible is a work in progress for syslog/DNS testing.

 NOTES: